 You can change it up.
 Premier protein shakes offer 24 different flavors, including their newest cinnamon bun.
 Imagine how delicious cinnamon bun pancakes will taste.
 Also, you can add fruit to the pancake mix to give the pancakes an extra kick.
-When adding fruit, cut it into small dice and stir it well into the batter mix.
+Cut it into small dice when adding fruit and stir it well into the batter mix.
 While we provided directions for strawberry syrup, you can use any fruit you desire.
 However, some fruit will require water or oil because they do not juice well.

 What Are the Nutritional facts for Banana Premier Protein Pancakes?